Sensei

 Kendo

-We have had other sensei working with us, for the first six months of 1997, Wollongong also had the good fortune of having Sensei Katsumi Kuramochi, at the time Godan Kendo, formerly based in Ballarat and the 1996 Australian Open Shiai Champion as a second Sensei, leading our Sunday training.
+We have had other sensei training at Wollongong over our 30+ years of operation, for the first six months of 1997, Wollongong also had the good fortune of having Sensei Katsumi Kuramochi, at the time Godan Kendo, formerly based in Ballarat and the 1996 Australian Open Shiai Champion as a second Sensei, leading our Sunday training.
 He has since moved on to Northern Queensland.
-Itakura Takashi, Godan Kendo has assisted regularly since 2002.
+Subsequently Itakura Takashi, Rokudan Kendo, assisted regularly from 2002 to 2011.

 In addition we enjoy good relations with other NSWKA and ACTKR Kendo Clubs, in particular Sydney and ANU.
 Sensei from all of these groups have attended or conducted training events here.
-Wollongong Kendo Club hosts an annual NSW training weekend near Picton on the southern highlands (since in 1996), that since 1997 has incorporated the state grading, allowing our students contact with Sensei from throughout the country.
+Wollongong Kendo Club has hosted an annual NSW training weekend near Picton on the southern highlands since 1996, that 1997-2014 incorporated the state grading, allowing our students contact with Sensei from throughout the country.

 Sensei Katsumi Kuramochi, on the occasion of his second visit to Wollongong in 1996, at which time he was based in Ballarat, Victoria.
 He joined us in January 1997 after moving to NSW.
 He is currently teaching Kendo, Jodo and Iaido in Cairns.